-Sure, lobster or crab is great with some lemon juice on top, and bacon, lettuce, and tomato makes the perfect club sandwich out of any fish, but normal is boring.
+Sure, shrimp or crab is great with some lemon juice on top, and bacon, lettuce, and tomato makes the perfect club sandwich out of any fish, but normal is boring.
 One topping that can’t go wrong on a fish sandwich is slaw.
-Since it lends itself well to a wide range of sauces and flavors, a slaw is a perfect complement to a heavier fish.
+Since it lends itself well to a wide range of sauces and flavors, a slaw is a perfect complement to a heavier fish or fried shrimp.
 You can also flavor the slaw around how you’re preparing the rest of the sandwich.
 For example, if you’ve beer-battered and fried a cod filet, you may want to use a slaw with some Dijon mustard to go with the beer flavor.
-Or if you’re going the Cajun shrimp route, you may consider a spicier jalapeño slaw (pictured below) to give the sandwich an extra kick.
+Or if you’re going the Cajun shrimp route, you may consider a spicier jalapeño slaw to give the sandwich an extra kick.

 Here’s a very basic fish sandwich recipe—no crazy flavors, no wild prep techniques.
 Use this just for a basic idea of how to start a slaw.
 Then you can get creative!
 Add sauces, spices, different veggies, or anything you may need to perfect your version of the seafood sandwich.
-Take, for example, this sandwich with pepper slaw or this one with pineapple slaw.
+Take, for example, this fried fish sandwich with pepper slaw (as in, jalapeños and poblanos), or this crispy fish sandwich with pineapple slaw.

-Add some avocado hot sauce to your fish sandwich.
-Trust me on this one.
+Add some avocado hot sauce to your fish sandwich for a change.